 Each animal and human is given Free Will by our Creator.
-Understanding we are accountable and have the responsibility to choose what thoughts, actions and beliefs to have in each moment.
-In other words, we cannot place blame on anyone for our decisions, actions, opinions or thoughts.
+We are accountable to choose what thoughts, actions and beliefs to have in each moment.
+In other words, we cannot place blame on anyone for our conscious or unconscious decisions, actions, opinions or thoughts.
 There is no one else inside our mind having thoughts.
 This is a huge awareness to accept that each individual exercises FREE WILL every moment in every day choosing what to say, do, how to respond and take action.

-Accepting full responsibility for each thought and action may trigger unpleasant past memories of being punished for something you said or did, were made fun of or you felt fear for the consequences.
+Accepting full responsibility for each thought and action may trigger unpleasant past memories of being punished for something you said or did or felt fear of the consequences.
 Most global societies have taught us to blame others either partly or fully for anything that has happened.
 By blaming others their intention was to cast the punishment and disapproval onto others instead of themselves.
 This has created wars, segregation, racism, religious persecution just to name a few.

 After breaking a household rule, perhaps you had the experience of hearing from your parents: “wait until your father gets home”, “if you do that you are grounded for a month”, “if you do not get a passing grade you cannot play sports/go to the dance/drive the car etc.” Each time you were told something like that, it reinforced the belief that you could not be trusted to choose your thoughts, actions without punishment, disapproval and judgment.

 Animals do not possess an ego.
 They are not interested in what time it is; what street they are on, how much money their person has, what day of the week it is, where anyone else goes or what they do.
 The animal kingdom wants to teach humans to love unconditionally, how to live in the NOW moment and to be all you are.
 You don’t see an elephant trying to be a lion or a bird trying to be a cat.
 They enjoy the species they are.